konacurrents/SemanticMarkerAPI/README.md

 web calls embodied in the following web page code (and available at [SemanticMarker.org/smart](https://SemanticMarker.org/smart).
 This web page (with html and javascript) is just one way to interface with the SemanticMarker API calls.
 Other web pages have been created that have a different user interface, while calling the same API's.

-An example html web page with many javascript calls is includes [smart.html](smart.html)
+An example html web page with many javascript calls included is at [smart.html](smart.html)

 Example production web pages includes making appropriate API calls includes:
 [iDogWatch.com](https://idogwatch.com/userpage/userpage.html?username=test&password=test) and